Saskatoon Transit: Go-Pass

+Mobile ticketing was fully released in 2021.
+An additional ticket scanner was added into the bus and could be scanned with the mobile app.
+Fares are the same price online and in person.

 Routes

-After waiting for some time, the city of Saskatoon partnered with Google Transit in 2016 to provide an online mapping website.
-This interface will take the routes and city schedules currently available and Google Maps will then calculate for the website viewer the optimal connection for transport between two addresses and the time to be at the designated bus stop for bus service.
+After waiting for some time, the city of Saskatoon partnered with Google Maps in 2016 to provide an online mapping website.
+This interface takes the routes and city schedules currently available and Google Maps will then calculate the optimal connection for transport between two addresses and the time to be at the designated bus stop for bus service.

 Route name

 The names next to each route number are displayed on the front of each bus.